Sreenandika/Finance-Tracker/README.md

 ﻿# Finance-Tracker
-This is a simple Finance Tracker to track your expenses and to view it in chart form Seperate terminals
+This is a simple Finance Tracker to track your expenses and to view it in chart form.
+# Seperate terminals